The Report - A Mission to the North

 The lost in the global north are rich and educated, but lost nonetheless.

-The urgent need to be intentional, innovative, and proactive about the Great Commission in Our Generation.
+The urgent need to be intentional, innovative, and proactive about the Great Commission in our generation.

 Church pastors - (some churches do not have a resident pastor).